The Art of Walking: Recording and music

-The album was recorded in January 1980 at Suma Recording Studio.
+The album was recorded in January 1980 at Suma Recording.
 It was the first Pere Ubu studio album recorded by Paul Hamann; previous Pere Ubu albums were produced and recorded by Ken Hamann, who retired in 1979 and was replaced by his son.

 On the track "Lost in Art", Scott Krauss and Tony Maimone performed a jam session on the keyboards and recorded it on the tape machine.
 In response, David Thomas stated, "What am I supposed to do with that!?"
 Thomas told Paul Hamann to turn on the drum mics and he recorded the drums and vocals in one take.
-Thomas drew a smiley face with devil's horns and the slogan in the control room tagged: 'Self-expression is evil.'
+Thomas drew a smiley face with devil's horns and the slogan in the control room tagged: "Self-expression is evil".

 Thompson later stated of the performance, "[Lost in Art] the band is playing something smooth and he [David Thomas] picks up a drum stick and he's playing the snare drum and he's yelling "really grooving!" and all this and he's hilarious".
 The song "Horses" on the album had originally been written by Thompson and appeared on his solo album Corky's Debt to His Father from 1970.